Solar Power Classroom (SPC)

-We've been asked about the inspiration behind the SiMBi classroom, it’s simple really!
+We've been asked about the inspiration behind the SPC, it’s simple really!
 Last summer, TWSB tested our reading app - SiMBi through a randomized control trial.
 The results were spectacular, the app improved student fluency!
 We realized that the app needed to be readily available throughout the remote villages where we work.
-As a result, the SiMBi Classroom was created.
+As a result, the SPC was created.
 It’s off grid, solar powered and provides access to our reading app as well as other remarkable educational content!
 It’s the first time that we’re combining our own software with hardware and the results are remarkable.

-The SiMBi Classroom was deployed in Putti Village, Uganda with the goal to improve student fluency (SiMBi APP), fight computer illiteracy, and provide access to powerful online curriculum such as Kahn Academy.
+The SPC was deployed in Putti Village, Uganda with the goal to improve student fluency (SiMBi APP), fight computer illiteracy, and provide access to powerful online curriculum such as Khan Academy.
 The classroom is also solar powered and has a water catchment system.

 Inside the classroom